 We all know the distinction between positive and negative.
 It’s like white and black, good and bad, and right and wrong.
-Therefore, the desire to live a good and positive life comes natural to us.
+Therefore, the desire to live a good and positive life comes naturally to us.

 A positive life is different from a specific goal or want.
 If you want a specific thing like money, a job or a person – then you might have it, but it’s still something you can’t always control.

-But a positive life is something you can always take control of yourself and change from within because you can live a positive life no matter where you are, who you are, or what you do.
+But a positive life is something you can always take control of and change from within because you can live a positive life no matter where you are, who you are, or what you do.

 1. Take Control of Your Mindset

 Did you know that most of our reactions and actions are controlled by our habits?

 You might wake up every day with the alarm clock going off and this causes a negative reaction.
 Why?

 Well, you have implemented the idea of waking up early as a bad thing.
 Then your mind has made the alarm clock a trigger.
 The sound of it now connects it to something negative.